jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 #### LVM

-In many cases you need to resize your partitions or even add new disks and _add_ them to your mount points.
+In many cases you need to resize your partitions or even install new disks and _add_ them to your current mount points; increasing the total size.
 LVM is designed for this.

 LVM helps you create one partition from different disks and add or remove space to them.
 The main concepts are: